Drive sales on autopilot with ecommerce-focused features

 Here’s how to maintain email list quality for the best open rate:

-• Subscriber segmentation: Segmenting lists can help you deliver relevant messages to the right user group.
+- Subscriber segmentation: Segmenting lists can help you deliver relevant messages to the right user group.
 For example, dividing subscribers based on their website interactions (adding products to the cart, browsing a specific section, etc.) lets you tailor offers and increase the chance of conversion.

-• List hygiene: Subscribers are ever-evolving.
-So if you’re reusing your email list created at the beginning of your marketing strategy, it’s time to rethink your process.
+- List hygiene: Subscribers are ever-evolving.
+So, if you’re reusing your email list created at the beginning of your marketing strategy, it’s time to rethink your process.
 Regularly delete inactive, unengaged subscribers to ensure higher open rates and email marketing ROI.

-• Acquiring subscribers: Start from square one.
+- Acquiring subscribers: Start from square one.
 Change your subscriber acquisition methods to collect high-intent contacts.
 For example, use double opt-ins to reconfirm subscriptions.

 4. Timing and frequency

-The best times to send an email for higher open rates?
+What are the best times to send an email for higher open rates?

-• Tuesdays have the highest open rates, while Fridays are for higher conversions
+- Tuesdays have the highest open rates, while Fridays are for higher conversions

-• The beginning of the month has shown the highest open and conversion rates
+- The beginning of the month has shown the highest open and conversion rates

-• The best times to email are 8 PM, 2 PM, and 5 PM.
+- The best times to email are 8 PM, 2 PM, and 5 PM

 However, days and times can vary by industry or audience.
 For example, B2B audiences are most active during business hours before 6 PM, and ecommerce customers are most active during weekends or after business hours.
 You can use these as a starting point, but then you need to experiment to see what your audience responds to.